-When you look to move into a “new” property, try to find the most significant advantages and comforts available, especially when it comes to an already-existing house.
+When you look to buying a house, try to find the most significant advantages and comforts available, especially when it comes to an already-existing house.
 You want the attic, the garden, the backyard; but, of course, a property becomes increasingly attractive when it has a swimming pool.

 Here are ten tips you should take into consideration if you are looking to buy a property with a swimming pool: